-- Attend all lessons on time with any equipment needed for their lessons - Attend all briefings and tutor periods on time - Attend all meetings with school staff on time - Inform the school of any absences on or before each day you are absent via the school phone number- 01142 872171. - Ensure that all classwork is completed to the best of their ability. - Catch up on work missed due to absence and see your teacher if you need support - Complete (and submit if relevant) all homework and assignments on time - Organise your work neatly and appropriately.
-Subject leaders and the Post 16 team will carry out folder checks throughout the year. - Be committed to a high level of effort with classwork and independent study throughout their courses - Adhere to the trust mobile phone policy - Adhere to the Post 16 dress code by dressing appropriately for a workplace - Show respect for other people, their property and the Academy building and facilities at all times
+- 1. Attend all lessons on time with any equipment needed for their lessons - 2.
+Attend all briefings and tutor periods on time - 3.
+Attend all meetings with school staff on time - 4.
+Inform the school of any absences on or before each day you are absent via the school phone number- 0114 2872171. - 5.
+Ensure that all classwork is completed to the best of their ability. - 6.
+Catch up on work missed due to absence and see your teacher if you need support - 7.
+Complete (and submit if relevant) all homework and assignments on time - 8.
+Organise your work neatly and appropriately. - 9.
+Be committed to a high level of effort with classwork and independent study throughout their courses - 10.
+Adhere to the trust mobile phone policy - 11.
+Adhere to the Post 16 dress code by dressing appropriately for an educational environment. - 12.
+Show respect for other people, their property and the Academy building and facilities at all times.